 The Filling Station, a dream born out of a long vacant, propane company building, opened its doors on August 28, 2017.
 Why the Filling Station name?
 During a walk-through of the building, someone noticed a red hazardous material warning sign with a flame and the number 1075, the DOT classification for propane.
 The group discovered that Psalm 107:5 read: “They were hungry and thirsty; their lives were slipping away.”
 A new mission was launched and it was called “The Filling Station” to refer to the building’s prior use as well as to its new purpose.
-Our mission is to fill unmet needs as it relates to Nutrition, Education, and Connection for the citizens of Jones County.
+Our mission is to assist with filling unmet needs in the areas of Nutrition, Education, and Connection serving the residents of Jones County.

 Lenoir Community College provides basic computer classes to keep the community connected.